Detecting Uterine Fibroids with Magnetic Resonance Imaging (MRI)

 For true informed consent before surgery, patients should be aware of all of their treatment options.
 Patients considering surgical treatment should also get a second opinion from an interventional radiologist, who is most qualified to interpret the MRI and determine if they are candidates for the interventional procedure.

 Once you have been diagnosed with fibroids, your doctor will discuss with you the various methods for treating them.
 These methods range from “watchful waiting” to pharmaceutical therapy for fibroids that may have recently been diagnosed or may have some associated symptoms, but do not interfere with daily living.
 However, many patients may require additional treatment options to manage more severe symptoms.
-Your physician may advise you of minimally invasive, uterus-sparing therapy, such as uterine fibroid embolization, to surgical interventions, such as hysterectomy and myomectomy.
+Your physician may advise you of non-surgical, uterus-sparing therapy, such as uterine fibroid embolization, to surgical interventions, such as hysterectomy and myomectomy.
 It is important to be sure to discuss all of these options with your physician to see what is the best option for you.

 Diagnosis and watchful waiting